WeblateOrg/weblate/docs/vcs.rst

 .. code-block:: sh

-    # DATA_DIR is configured in Weblate settings.py, set it accordingy.
-    # Is is /app/data in Docker
+    # Use DATA_DIR as configured in Weblate settings.py, it is /app/data in the Docker
     HOME=${DATA_DIR}/home hub clone octocat/Spoon-Knife

 The `hub`_ will ask you for your GitHub credentials, retrieve a token and store